Advanced Engine Research: P03/07

 Created in 2000, the P03 was AER's first clean sheet engine and was developed for MG/Rover for their Le Mans racing efforts.
 When they backed away from their Le Mans effort after a year, AER took the engine and developed it into a customer engine, the P07.
 The P07 was a 2.0 liter inline-4 with a single Garrett turbocharger, producing over 500 HP initially and 550 HP by 2003.
 The engine ran strongly through 2007 in the American Le Mans Series and Le Mans Series, as well as the 24 Hours of Le Mans, in the LMP2 class.
-In 2003, Dyson Racing took the ALMS P2 team and driver's (Chris Dyson) championships with their AER-powered Lola EX257.
+In 2003, Dyson Racing took the ALMS P2 team and driver's (Chris Dyson) championships with their AER-powered MG-Lola EX257.

 P32T

 Launched in 2006, the new P32T helped AER move to the top of Le Mans Prototype racing.
-The P32T V8 engine was a bespoke AER design for LMP1 racing and was a 75 degree twin-turbo V8 originally built as a 3.6 liter in 2006 and 2007 and upgraded to 4.0 liters in 2008.
+The P32T V8 engine was a bespoke AER design for LMP1 racing and was a 75 degree twin-turbo V8 originally built as a 3.6 liter in 2006 and 2007 and upgraded to 4.0 liters in 2008, called the P32C.
 Two Garrett turbochargers helped the engine put out more than 650 HP.
 A naturally aspirated variant, the P32, was designed with a range of 3.4 – 4.2 liters with the 3.4 liter designed for the 2011 LMP1 rules package.
 The P32T engine project sprang from a conversation Dyson Racing had with AER and during its first season was reliable and quick, winning numerous pole positions.
 It ran in LMP1 cars competing at the 24 Hours of Le Mans, the ELMS and ALMS.

 The engine was designed to take on Audi’s LMP1 3.6 liter twin turbo and its clean sheet design set new standards for size and weight using Formula One technology and weighed only 114 kg.